 I think that if let's say a master of some exotic style will decide one day to consider all the other martial arts and devise counter techniques against them, perhaps he will develop another style of Krav Maga.
 But in fact Krav Maga became math, and the numbers do not lie...I just don't want to get in a bad habit of running up a data bank of 10,000 techniques in my small brain trying to find the right one in the last few split seconds of a threat where I just might come out alive.
 Certainly not if most of these techniques were practiced against unrealistic attack and tactics as a result of safety and ease of running chain of schools...

 I do however encourage you to take one, two or three fighting sports, martial art or set up yourself a goal to master them all if you would like or have nothing better to do.
 However, remember two things!
 First I am not paying your tuition!
 Second, well I don't have to worry about it because you would not come back to me to complain about my advice if you are dead anyway.

-Its better to think and do something before its too late but at the same time your body's natural responses help to react instinctively.
-Yet some people prevail and some lose their life.
+Its better to think and do something before it's too late but at the same time your body's natural responses help to react instinctively.
+Yet some people prevail and some lose their lives.

 Well I do have interest however in observation monitoring and analysis of them.
 I am still curious if the laws of physics, and tactics extracted from the experience of the fighting sports still conform to reality.

 The rest of the ingredients are: Impact, feasible response of change in the direction of the forces according to the reaction time.
 You see the hotzone is a virtual 360 degree sphere to monitor!
 You have a better chance to take advantage of your physical and your opponent's physical limitations by monitoring the entry and exit into the hotzone!